yeagerai/genworlds/docs/docs/genworlds-framework/agents/think.md

 #### EventFillerBrain

 The `EventFillerBrain` class is used for generating the JSON parameters required for an action the agent is about to execute in a world simulation.
-The inputs to this class are similar to the NavigationBrain class but also include the command the agent is supposed to execute.
+The inputs to this class are similar to the NavigationBrain class but also include the command the agent is has decided to execute.

 ### Brain Types